unisse-courses/s14-mp9/README.md

     * body-parser
     * cookie-parser
     * mongoose
+    * mongodb
     * path
     * handlebars
     * express-handlebars

-The format to install the frameworks
+The format to install the frameworks in cmd or git-bash:
 ```
 npm install _____
 ```